VoronDesign/VoronUsers/printer_mods/Akio/cable_routing_z_belt_cover/README.md

 The files are named with v2.2 in the filename for the 2.2 version and v2.4 in the filename for the 2.4 version.

 ## Things to consider during installation
 > The modified z belt covers are thicker than the originals.
 You may have to move up your z-rails, if you installed them flush to the top of the original covers.
+If you don't want to do this you can use the rail notch version, which has a cut-out for the rails.

 > Make sure to constrain the cable you are routing through to the bottom, so it does not interfere with the z-belts.
 Use a zip tie or tape to hold the cable securely in position / away from your z-belts.
 ## Pictures